Air Transat Flight 236: Indications of a fuel problem

 Thirteen minutes later, at 06:26 UTC and about 65 nmi from Lajes Air Base, engine no. 1 also flamed out, requiring the plane to glide the remaining distance.
 Without engine power, the plane lost its primary source of electrical power.
 The emergency ram air turbine deployed automatically to provide essential power for critical sensors and flight instruments to fly the aircraft as well as enough hydraulic pressure to operate the primary flight controls (without which the aircraft would be uncontrollable).

 The aircraft lost hydraulic power for the flaps, alternate brakes, and spoilers.
 The slats would still be powered, while the primary brakes would be able to operate a limited number of times using pressure stored in the brake accumulator.
+With neither engine running, there was no source of bleed air to maintain cabin pressurization.
 Five minutes later, at 06:31 UTC, the oxygen masks dropped down in the passenger cabin.

 Military air traffic controllers guided the aircraft to the airport with their radar system.
 The descent rate of the plane was about 2000 ft/min.
 They calculated they had about 15 to 20 minutes left before they would be forced to ditch in the ocean.
 The air base was sighted a few minutes later.
 Piché executed one 360° turn, and then a series of "S" turns, to dissipate excess altitude.

 At 06:45 UTC, the plane touched down hard, around 1030 ft past the threshold of runway 33, at a speed around 200 kn, bounced once, and then touched down again, roughly 2800 ft from the threshold.
 Maximum emergency braking was applied and retained, and the plane came to a stop after a landing run that consumed 7600 ft of the 10000 ft runway.

 Because the antiskid and brake modulation systems were inoperative, the eight main wheels locked up, the tires abraded and fully deflated within 450 ft, and the wheels themselves were worn down to the axle journals during rollout.

 Fourteen passengers and two crew members had minor injuries, while two passengers had serious injuries during the evacuation of the aircraft.
-The plane suffered structural damage to the main landing gear (due to the hard touchdown and the abrasion of the locked wheels against the runway surface during the landing roll) and the lower fuselage (both structural deformation from the hard touchdown and various punctures from impact by pieces of debris shed from the main landing gear).
+The plane suffered structural damage to the main landing gear (from the hard touchdown and the abrasion of the locked wheels against the runway surface during the landing roll) and the lower fuselage (both structural deformation from the hard touchdown and various punctures from impact by pieces of debris shed from the main landing gear).

 Investigation

 The Portuguese Aviation Accidents Prevention and Investigation Department (GPIAA) investigated the accident along with Canadian and French authorities.

+The investigation revealed that the primary causal factors of the accident were crew actions in mishandling a fuel leak in the number two engine.